NeTEx-CEN/NeTEx/README.md

 - Improve the general language in the documentation (i.e, anyting in `<xsd:annotation>` and `<xsd:documentation>`) or to check for typos in any work.

 AI **cannot** be used for:
-- Committing a change in a Pull Request, i.e. the AI agent is seen as the author of the commit and not the contributor,
+- Committing a change in a Pull Request, i.e. the AI agent cannot be an author or co-author of any commit,
+- Authoring a change, i.e. the AI agent cannot be an author or co-author of any Pull Request,
-- Automated code review as a stand alone, i.e. without the result being proof-read by the contributor,
+- Automated code review as a stand alone, i.e. the result of a review must be proof-read by a contributor,
-- Produce documentation from scratch (i.e, anyting in `<xsd:annotation>` and `<xsd:documentation>` should be proof-read by the contributor if it was suggested by AI).
+- Produce documentation from scratch (i.e, anyting in `<xsd:annotation>` and `<xsd:documentation>` should be proof-read by a contributor if it was suggested by AI).

 In case you have a GitHub Pro account, please disable the feature `Automated Copilot code review`before contributing here.